pointbazaar/espl1000/README.md

 with a certain clock rate and memory access latecy some function will complete in the specified time or not.

-Dragon should support mapping of functions to integrated circuits wherever possible. so when you make a function that accepts array type and returns another fixed size type then this should be able to map to an abstract hardware description language.

 The language differentiates between functions(no side effects) and methods(with side effects) will enforce correct annotation of these properties.

-Dragon will be developed and tested against a variety of programming tasks, from online coding katas(expressiveness,speed of execution) to hackathons(speed of development,tooling,versatility) and business(typical business web applications, file processing) but also research programming(machine learning, artificial intelligence, rare language features,extensibility,forkability).
+Dragon will be developed and tested against a variety of programming tasks.

 ## Programming Language projects that seem interesting to me